Mindfulness in the Workplace

 What Is the Need for Mindfulness Training?

 Let us consider some common present-day scenarios:

 Dan boots up his office computer and goes directly to his inbox.
 He grins at me and says, “I can’t do without my morning coffee and the latest piece of office gossip!”
 He spends the next half an hour forwarding emails and thinking up funny replies to his co-workers before finally getting down to work.

 Raji too has been to her inbox and she is now mulling over news from her cousins in India, even as she is working on some figures.
 She frowns over a mistake; oops, now she will have to check the columns right from the start.

-Jennifer is a social addict who frequently updates her status.
+Jennifer frequently updates her status.
 She checks her iPhone every now and then to see if her friends have posted any comments on her latest photo.
 Her boss, Bill, meanwhile, messages her asking for a report, and then returns to his phone conversation with his friend.
 Bill thinks he is multitasking and is proud of it!